ahaas207/Word-Count/README.md

 # Word-Count
-An exploration of forking off child processes and threads, to test which is faster.
+An exploration of forking off child processes and threads.

-Timing Word Count for ten lengthy files was fastest, best of ten runs for 4693223 total words:
+Timing Word Count for ten lengthy files to determine which was fastest, best of ten runs for 4693223 total words:

 The Traditional Processing (no forking/threading)